Inverse problems on low-dimensional manifolds: Toy examples

 \subsection{A classical inverse problem}

-In this example we consider the classical inverse problem of differentiation as a toy example.
+In this example we consider the classical inverse problem of differentiation.
 We show that, even if this inverse problem is notoriously ill-posed, Lipschitz stability is restored by restricting the unknown to a finite-dimensional manifold.